iLib-js/ilib-resource-webpack-loader/README.md

 - locales - an array of BCP-47 style tags that specify the list of locales that the application needs to support.
 - mode - 'development' vs. 'production'
-    - in 'development', files are included by not compressed
+    - in 'development', files are included but not compressed
     - in 'production' mode, files will be compressed/uglified
 - resourceDirs - an array of paths where resource files can be found
     - an array allows for including resource files from